tooms73/jira-copy/README.md

 ## Settings
 It possible to customize some things on the extension, by right clicking the extension and choose options

-**Allowed url** is used to define on which pages the extension is allowed to run.
+**Allowed url** is used to define on which pages the extension is allowed to look for info.

 **Command** is used to add a prepended command, most likely "git checkout -b"